import tactic

 #check squares_are_non_neg_bis

-Write a proof of ∀ (n : ℤ), n^2 ≥ 0
+Write a proof of ∀ (n : ℤ), n^2 ≥ 0 without using the

-function sq_nonneg
+function sq_nonneg.

-Hint: using by_cases n ≥ 0
+Hint: using by_cases n ≥ 0, separate the cases

-a proof of
+find in mathlib a proof of

-∀ a b, (a ≥ 0 ∧ b ≥ 0) → ab ≥ 0
+∀ a b, (a ≥ 0 ∧ b ≥ 0) → ab ≥ 0 (or something similar) and

-that n^2 = (-n)^2
+that n^2 = (-n)^2 and that -n ≥ 0, then repeat

 the previous argument.